 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes Double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Notes The windows are of an age where future repair/replacement should be anticipated.
+Double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 In addition, seals to double glazed units are prone to unexpected failure.
 It is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.

 External decorations

-Repair category 2
+Repair category 1

-Notes The external timbers display the effects of weathering and regular re-painting will be required of these areas are to be maintained in a satisfactory condition.
+Notes There is weathering evident to external timbers and regular repainting will be required if these areas are to be maintained in a satisfactory condition.

 Conservatories/porches

-Repair category -
+Repair category N/A

-Notes N/A
+Notes Not applicable.